-As I took stock of everything I’ve learned throughout 2017, I had an interesting realisation.
+As I took stock of everything I’ve learned throughout the year, I had an interesting realisation.
 One of the most valuable copywriting lessons I learned this year didn’t happen in the Radix office.

 It didn’t even happen in this world.

 I’ve been a passionate player of MMORPGs (Massively Multiplayer Online Roleplaying Games) since my early teens.
 My hobby has taken me to dozens of fantasy worlds, but my experience this year really stood out – and helped me develop as a B2B copywriter.

 The nature of MMORPGs makes traditional video game storytelling very difficult.
 In a world where millions of players are running around together and constantly interacting, it’s hard to make each and every one of them feel like they are the one true saviour of the digital world – destined for glory and power above all others.

 Yet, in spite of the obvious challenges, the game I played this year – Final Fantasy 14 if you’re interested – does it almost flawlessly.
 In the game’s world of Eorzea, every single player character is the “warrior of light”, a chosen individual destined to save the world from multiple catastrophic threats.

 That got me thinking about the B2B copy I write.
 I’ve often found myself working on a project for a client that wants to stand out from their competition and sees themselves as a lone hero, but – at first glance – doesn’t really have any massively compelling USPs.

 A crowded and competitive market is much like a world full of heroes.
 Every company wants to stand out and feel unique, but only a handful have an offering that’s obviously differentiated and able to deliver value above that of the alternatives.